 Here’s wishing all the ladies out there a Happy Women’s Day in advance.
 Have you ever been a part of a march for atrocities against women, or been a part of women empowerment programs or anything in the same line?
 Irrespective of your answer being yes or no, you must be aware of the hurdles that revolutionaries taking part in such projects face.
 Salute to the indomitable spirit of the people who support such initiatives.
 Well, the revolutionary marches and empowerment programs are not new at all.
 There have been lots of such marches and revolutions in the past as well.
 They say, actions speak louder than words, but sometimes speaking up takes more courage than ever.
 It all starts with quotes, speeches, and marches.

-Happy Women’s Day would not have been happy but for these
+Happy Women’s Day would not have been happy but for these women!

 We celebrate a day for women and wish each other a happy Women’s Day on the 8th of March every year.
 But, none of these would have been possible without the protests and revolutions by women and even men.
 There have been several progressive demonstrations in the past, be it during the revolutionary days in France or the modern day Argentina and India.
 Every day women around the world are tired of hearing the same old drab, disguised as jokes.

 1. Washington DC Women’s Suffrage Parade – This march was held only by women on the 3rd of March, 1913 for allowing women the right to vote.
 Thousands of women took part in this march and several other afterward and a major one again in 1915, following which women were granted the right to vote in the 19th amendment, 1920.
 Around 100 women from this march (1913) had to be hospitalized because the spectators unable to stand such a progressive idea had attacked them!